What is famine? Causes and effects and how to stop it

 • Advocating with and for communities

-• Oxfam and our supporters advocate for peace and push for sufficient assistance for people affected by war and famine.
+• Oxfam and our supporters advocate for the resolution of conflicts and push for sufficient assistance for people affected by war and famine.
 Our research and advocacy also advance sustainable development in ways that help reduce the risk of future food crises and disasters.

 Related content